Cat-scratch disease: Prevention

 Cat-scratch disease can be primarily prevented by taking effective flea control measures; since cats are mostly exposed to fleas when they are outside, keeping cats inside can help prevent infestation.
-Strictly-indoor cats without exposure to indoor-outdoor animals are generally at negligible risk of infestation.
+Strictly indoor cats without exposure to indoor-outdoor animals are generally at negligible risk of infestation.
 Cats which are carrying the bacterium, B. henselae, are asymptomatic, thus thoroughly washing hands after handling a cat or cat feces is an important factor in preventing potential cat-scratch disease transmission from possibly infected cats to humans.

 Treatment

 Most healthy people clear the infection without treatment, but in 5 to 14% of individuals, the organisms disseminate and infect the liver, spleen, eye, or central nervous system.
 Although some experts recommend not treating typical CSD in immunocompetent people with mild to moderate illness, treatment of all people with antimicrobial agents (Grade 2B) is suggested due to the probability of disseminated disease.
 The preferred antibiotic for treatment is azithromycin, since this agent is the only one studied in a randomized controlled study.

 Azithromycin is preferentially used in pregnancy to avoid the teratogenic side effects of doxycycline.
-However, doxycycline is preferred to treat B. henselae infections with optic neuritis due to its ability to adequately penetrate the tissues of the eye and central nervous system.
+However, doxycycline is preferred to treat B. henselae infections with optic neuritis due to doxycycline's ability to adequately penetrate the tissues of the eye and central nervous system.